skiptools/swift-android-action/README.md

 > [!NOTE]
 > Prior to Swift 6.3, the SDK that is installed is the
-> unofficial de-facto Swift SDK for Android created from the
+> pre-official Swift SDK for Android created from the
 > [swift-android-sdk](https://github.com/swift-android-sdk/swift-android-sdk)
-> fork.
+> repository.
 > As of the [announcement of the official SDK](https://www.swift.org/blog/nightly-swift-sdk-for-android/) at swift.org,
 > the official toolchain can be used in testing, starting with the